tdhopper/blog/content/lab-science-to-data-science.md

 Title: Transitioning From Lab Science To Data Science
 Slug: lab-science-to-data-science
 Date: 2015-12-30
+Category: longread
-Tags: career, transition, grad school, post doc, academia, science, physics, data science, longread
+Tags: career, transition, grad school, post doc, academia, science, physics, data science, python, R
 Summary: How I transitioned from a career in academia to one in data science, and some thoughts on how you might make a similar move.